stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 The widely-accepted conclusion is that in order to parse Hebrew correctly we must first segment each word to its composing morphemes as part of necessary pre-processing, and then we can continue with the regular pipeline like we do for English.
 However, it's usually the case that a single word would have more than one possible segmentation, non of which is a-priori more likely, and the correct one is only recoverable in **context**.... see where this is going, right?

-### Along comes BERT
+### Along came BERT
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNTE5MjE0MywtMzE4MTgxNTQsMTc2MD
+eyJoaXN0b3J5IjpbMTE4OTE1MzUwMiwtMzM1MTkyMTQzLC0zMT
-UyMDA2OCwyMDU1MTQwOTU4LC04NTQ4MDk1Myw1NjE3MzY4Mjks
+gxODE1NCwxNzYwNTIwMDY4LDIwNTUxNDA5NTgsLTg1NDgwOTUz
-MTI3NzE0MDgwM119
+LDU2MTczNjgyOSwxMjc3MTQwODAzXX0=
 -->